Beekeeping 101: Quick Guide To Starting A Hive

 - Worker Bees – The workers are sterile female bees.
 They do not lay eggs but spend every waking moment of their existence working to preserve the hive and serve the queen’s every need.

-- Drone Bees – All drone bees do is eat and think about sex.
+- Drone Bees – The male bees behave a whole lot like some human college guys.
+All they do is eat and think about sex.
 Their work day consists of trying to mate with the queen.
 While this might sound like a fine job to have to some men, it’s truly not.
 A drone bee who is fortunate enough to successfully mate with the lady of the hive has his sexual organs ripped out during coitus – and obviously dies a painful death moments later.
 The queen bee saves and stores the drone’s sperm for future use.
 If a drone bee has not mated with a queen by winter, the worker bees force him to leave the hive because he is no longer considered a useful member of the colony.

 Hive Placement